 Every company wants the best employees possible; but does every company know how to find the best employees possible?
 Finding the right employee for a particular job requires an effective system that not only acquires the employee of a company’s choice but also sets the new employee up for a smooth transition into their new workplace.
-The following 5 steps breaks down this process:
+The following 5 steps break down this process:

 Step 1.
 Creating the Job Description:

 The job description is the key to attracting the right employee.
 Everything in this description needs to be defined accurately to ensure this information is a reflection of the employee you are trying to attain.
-The job description should fit this criteria:
+The job description should fit these criteria:

 - Define the position: State the key responsibilities of the position.
 This will help you weed out the people who are unqualified for the job’s responsibilities.